chrissavage2300/Bread-Proofing-Box/README.md

 A PID controlled bread proofing box with heater

 <H3>Change log</H3>
+<b>9/22/2020</b>After some consideration, I might just end up using a light bulb for a heater instead of the custom one.
+The one I wound by hand would be great for dehydrating stuff, but it would consume 600W!
+In open air, a 200W light bulb got pretty hot, so I think I may use a 40W to 60W bulb for such low temperatures.
+I dont know where else I could look for heater.

 <b>9/19/2020</b> Output is now connected to the PID loop in code.
 After some minor adjustments on the bench, it seems to be working great!